 Adobe Nav For Photoshop

 For photographers that use Photoshop and also own a tablet, Adobe Nav is a nice tool.
 The app will instantly transfer photos on your tablet to Photoshop.
 While you are editing, you can use the app as a quick toolbox to select which tools to use, to help the editing process go a bit faster.
 It’s available for just $1.99.
+To learn more on such tools you can check our online photoshop course.

 If you’re a professional photographer, all those miles you drive heading out to different shoots are actually tax deductible.
 To make keeping track of those deductions simpler, Mileage Log+ keeps track of your trips for you, so you can easily determine your mileage deductions for the year.
 It’s available on the Apple App Store for $2.99.